Sawndip/synapse/README.md

 # 8. Latest version updates

-Version **0.5.3**
+Version **0.6.0**
-  - Added a data extractor (Extractor)
+  - Optimized the main algorithms (Amplitudes.cc, PhaseSpace.cc, Profiles.cc, DenistyProfiles.cc)
+  - Created a new namespace (Beam) that encompasses every object that deal with beams
+  - Created the Stream object, an array of beam bunches at different z positions (Bunch)
-  - Added a drawing assistant (Drawer) to replace the old plot tools (removed)
+  - Created a drawing assistant (Drawer) to replace the old plotting tools (removed)
-  - Optimized the amplitude algorithm (Amplitudes.cc)
-  - Optimized the profile algorithm (Profiles.cc)
+  - Created a data extractor (Extractor)
-  - Does not compute the measurement uncertainties by default (Beam)
+  - Does not compute the measurement uncertainties by default anymore (Bunch)
   - Fixed the spiral function, now fully supported (DSpiral)
   - Added verbosity option for the progress bar (ProgressBar)
-  - Bug fixes
+  - Many bug fixes

 Version **0.5.2**
   - Optimized reweighting algorithm (ReweightBeam.cc)